Johnson & Johnson: 1887–1942: Early history

-1943: Credo and going public
+1943: Credo and IPO

-In 1943, as the company was preparing for its initial public offering (IPO), Robert Wood Johnson wrote what the company would call, "Our Credo", a defining document that has been used to guide the company's decisions over the years.
-The company completed its IPO and became a public company in 1944.
+In 1943, as the company was preparing for its initial public offering (IPO), Robert Wood Johnson wrote what the company called "Our Credo", a defining document that has been used to guide the company's decisions over the years.

+The company became a public company via an initial public offering in 1944.

 In 1943, Vesta Stoudt identified a need for waterproof tape for ammunition boxes in World War Two.
-She wrote to Franklin D. Roosevelt with the idea; the president commissioned Revolite, a subsidiary of Johnson & Johnson at the time, to develop and manufacture a cloth-based adhesive tape.
+She wrote to Franklin D. Roosevelt with the idea; the president commissioned Revolite, a subsidiary of Johnson & Johnson at the time, to develop and manufacture a cloth-based adhesive tape, later duct tape.

 1944–1999: Acquisitions and international expansion

 Variation of logo used from the company's establishment until September 14, 2023.

 In 1944, the company began selling Johnson's Baby Lotion.
 The same year, the company established Ethicon Suture Laboratories.
 In 1947, G. F. Merson Ltd. was acquired to expand the company's suture business in the United Kingdom.
 The company was rebranded and absorbed into Ethicon.

 Johnson & Johnson chairman of the board, Robert Wood Johnson, published Or Forfeit Freedom, in 1947.
 The book outlined that businesses need to develop sustainable methods of using natural resources for the future of business and the planet.

 In 1955, Ethicon developed a micro-point reverse-cutting ophthalmic needle attached to the suture.
 Micro-point surgical needles and sutures allowed for advances in modern vision surgery.

 In 1956, the company opened its first Asia-based operating company in the Philippines.

-The following year, an operating company opened in India.
+Johnson & Johnson opened its first operating company in India in 1957.

-In 1959, Johnson & Johnson acquired McNeil Laboratories.
+In 1959, Johnson & Johnson acquired McNeil Consumer Healthcare.

 A year later, the company sold Tylenol for the first time without a prescription.
 In the same year, Cilag Chemie joined Johnson & Johnson as Cilag.

 In 1961, Johnson & Johnson acquired Janssen Pharmaceuticals, which had been founded in 1953 by Belgian scientist Paul Janssen, the inventor of Fentanyl.

 In 1963, Philip B. Hofmann succeeded Robert Wood Johnson as chairman and CEO.
 He was the first non-Johnson family member to become chief executive.
 Hofmann also helped found the Robert Wood Johnson Foundation.
 In the same year, the Food and Drug Administration approved a synthetic hormone contraceptive pill, Ortho-Novum.

 In 1965, Johnson & Johnson acquired Codman & Shurtleff.
 The acquired company produced neurovascular devices and neurosurgery technologies.
 In 1968, the company developed the RhoGAM vaccine.
 The vaccine prevented Rh hemolytic disease in newborns.